Order of the Garter

 - Companions (CB).

 The motto Tria juncto in uno was first used in James I/VI’s reign.
-This may refer to either the Union of England, Scotland and France; the Union of England, Scotland and Ireland; or to the Holy Trinity.
+This may refer to either the Union of England, Scotland and Ireland or to the Holy Trinity (Father, Son, Holy Spirit).

-Every four years members of the Order attend a service of remembrance, dedication and praise which is held in the presence of the Grand Master (The Prince of Wales).
+Every four years members of the Order attend a service of remembrance, dedication and praise which is held in the presence of the Grand Master.
 The late American President Ronald Reagan was awarded a Knight Grand Cross of the Most Honorable Order of the Bath in 1989.
-[Top]

 Order of St. Michael and St. George